Ninjaclasher/dmoj-docker/README.md

 ## Notes

 ### Migrating
 As the DMOJ site is a Django app, you may need to migrate whenever you update.
-Assuming the site container is up, running the following command should suffice:
+Assuming the site container is running, running the following command should suffice:
 ```sh
 $ docker-compose exec site python3 manage.py migrate
 ```